Last updated: 13 April 2026

 What does ALMR membership actually cost in 2026?

 ALMR membership fees vary based on the number of pubs you operate and your turnover.
 Typical membership ranges from £500–£2,000 annually for operators running 2–10 pubs.
 Check the ALMR website for current rates as fees adjust annually.
-For most multi-unit operators, the cost is recovered within one successful rent negotiation or tie challenge.
+For most multi-unit operators, the cost pays for itself within one successful rent negotiation or tie challenge.

 Can ALMR help if I’m in a dispute with my pubco right now?